In this section, we further describe data-items holding references to objects.

 newB := balance

-Here the value hold by balance
+Here the value held by balance

 is copied to newB